1. Pilots on Coumadin (Anticoagulation therapy)

 If a young airman reports the diagnosis of ADD and is taking any of the common medications —Ritalin -(methylphenidate hydrochloride), Adderall (combination dextroamphetamine and amphetamine), or Dex-edrine (amphetamine)—he or she will be denied medical certification.
 The condition and the medications are incompatible with aviation duties for any class.

 The question raised by this AME also underscores an important point.
 The FAA does require continuing education to maintain designation status.
-Unfortunately most Aviation Medical Examiners do not attend these frequently and AME’s perform a limited number examinations.
+Most Aviation Medical Examiners do not attend these meeting beyond the FAA minimum required frequency and in many cases AME’s perform a limited number examinations.
 Since there are constant changes in FAA aeromedical certification standards, it is impossible for the FAA to notify all AME’s for every change in FAA policy.
-AME’s are private physicians designated, and not employed by the FAA.
+AME’s are private physicians designated, and not employed by, the FAA.
 Moreover, the busy practice of medicine makes it difficult if not impossible for AME’s to be sufficiently familiar with the nuanced documentation or testing which may be required by the FAA in each particular case.
 There are virtually infinite amounts of medical conditions and scenarios.

 Pilot Medical Solutions works with pilots throughout the U.S. and abroad and we collaborate with the FAA and private physicians on multiple cases daily.
 We have assisted pilots and their private physicians since 1995.
 Having this unique level of experience we are exceptionally familiar with the FAA’s requirements.